sudoroom/meshtastic-web/README.md

 - Make sure you're in the `dialout` group: `groups | grep dialout`
 - Log out and back in after adding yourself to the group

-**No channels showing in dropdown**
+**No channels showing in sidebar**
 - Wait a moment for the interface to connect to your device
 - Check that your Meshtastic device has channels configured
 - Check the browser console and Flask logs for errors

-**No nodes showing in dropdown**
-- Wait a minute for your device to hear from other nodes on the mesh
+**No DM conversations showing**
+- DM conversations only appear after you've sent or received at least one DM
+- Switch to DMs mode and the sidebar will show all your conversations
-- The list auto-refreshes every 30 seconds
+- The list updates automatically when new DMs arrive

 **Messages not persisting**
 - Check that the database file `meshtastic_messages.db` is being created